 Adopted by Board of Directors April 19, 2010.

-Hoosier Hills Food Bank's staff consists of eight full-time and four part-time employees and is supplemented by interns and work-study students from Indiana University.
+Hoosier Hills Food Bank's staff consists of eight full-time and five part-time employees and is supplemented by interns and work-study students from Indiana University.

 - Executive Director - Julio Alonso - email@example.com